dhthwy/r/README.md

 You killed my resolve ever since you became a dirty, lyin snitch.
 You've done nothing BUT injustice since, and now you have weasel helping you do it.
 Fuck you, asshole.
 Fall for your lies again.
 Hell fuckin nah."

-"Ever come crying to me, I'll just smile in your face, turn my back, and walk away. :D
+"Ever come crying to me, I'll just smile in your face, turn my back, and walk away. :D  Just.Like.You.Did.Me.Jerk.

 What goes around comes around, bitch."